What makes a good propagation beacon? (21 June 2017 update)

 The most important part of the message is the call sign of the beacon operator.
 If the Call can be copied correctly all other information can be obtained via call books or the internet.

 Location identifier……included for quickly determining the direction of the propagation. …...
 It should be short like either the State abbreviation or the four digit grid square.
+During this low between cycles I do not recommend using the Grid Square.
 I like the 2 letter State abbreviation as the identifier.......
-Field day Ops, mobile or camper/ hikers rarely have access to a grid square map.....
+Field day Ops, mobile or camper/ hikers rarely have access to a grid square map..... and with marginal conditions additional numbers in the message can be confusing.

 The FCC part 97 no longer requires that a “slash B” or a “slash BCN” be included with the Call…….
+But, I find it very helpful.
 See 97.119 Station Identification.

 Long messages with extraneous information should be avoided …..
 This is very important during periods of low sunspots.